ZSciamma/crispy-engine/README.md

 # CS A Level Project

 This project was completed during the 2017-18 school year as coursework for the UK Computer Science AQA A Level.
 It also included a 120-page technical specification with research, analysis, and testing.
 Furthermore, the project had to be discuess with an end-user, who helped guide the features and provided expertise to get the most out of the idea.
-Overall, the project scored 71/75 in the course.
+The project scored 71/75 in the course.
+In the overall A Level, I scored in the top 50 out of around 4200 candidates.

 ## Components